 Never skip a day or decide not to take your pills because you have side effects or don't feel your blood pressure is high.
 Remember: High blood pressure often has no symptoms.
 Contact your healthcare provider about side effects and possible solutions.

-Before buying any over-the-counter (OTC) medicine, ask the pharmacist or your healthcare provider if it interacts with your blood pressure medicine.
+Ask the pharmacist or your healthcare provider if it interacts with your blood pressure medicine before buying any over-the-counter (OTC) medicine.
 This is very important.
 Some OTC products can have serious interactions with blood pressure medicines.

 Refill your prescription before it runs out.

 Take the right amount of medicine each day.
-Don't adjust your dosage without your healthcare provider's approval.
+Don't change your dosage without your healthcare provider's approval.

 Don't stop taking your medicine if your blood pressure tests normal.
 It's normal because your medicine is working.